-If the feedback shows the prototype is pretty far off the mark then the company hasn’t spent weeks or months building something that won’t work in the real world, while a positive reaction to a prototype indicates the product concepts are on the right track and development should proceed.
+If the feedback reveals that the prototype is pretty far off the mark, then the company is saved from spending weeks or months building something that won’t work in the real world; while a positive reaction to a prototype indicates the product concepts are on the right track and development should proceed.

 The “rapid” part of this comes into play with the speed that the initial prototype can be produced, how quickly feedback can be gathered and synthesized, and then how fast subsequent iterations can go through the same process.
-Teams must find a delicate balance between creating a prototype that looks real enough so users are providing genuine reactions and feedback without spending so much time on the prototype that the team will be hesitant to throw away the work because of the resources expended and opportunity costs of going back to square one.
+Teams must find a delicate balance between creating a prototype that looks real enough so users are providing genuine reactions and feedback, but without spending so much time on the prototype that the team is hesitant to throw away the work due to expended resources and opportunity costs of going back to square one.

 Rapid prototyping techniques

 To collect bona fide prototype feedback, users shouldn’t even realize they’re not interacting with the real product; once they know it’s “just a prototype” they will switch into “proactive suggestion” mode instead of providing authentic reactions, which are the true test of a prototype’s viability.
 This means having a clickable, usable prototype with real data, images, etc., even if it is still somewhat limited.

 These high-fidelity prototypes look and behave like the real thing, which requires a few things to make them viable.
 First, product teams really must think through all the use cases and paths users may pursue while interacting with the prototype.
 Then, real software development and UX expertise must be tapped to create a realistic, high-fidelity prototype—these won’t just be whipped up in an afternoon while spitballing ideas.